Skip to main content

 For mathematical breadth:

-• What Is Mathematics? by Richard Courant and Herbert Robbins, revised by Ian Stewart, is useful because it is a classic bridge from school mathematics to deeper proof, structure and mathematical taste.
+• What Is Mathematics?
+By Richard Courant and Herbert Robbins, revised by Ian Stewart, is useful because it is a classic bridge from school mathematics to deeper proof, structure and mathematical taste.

 • How to Solve It by George Pólya is useful because it is a guide to mathematical problem-solving habits and heuristic thinking.